ying-tang/help-documentation/_neutron/Limitations_of_LBaaSv2.md

 dateAdded: September 27, 2016
 ---

-The goal of exposing LBaaS v2 in Blue Box Cloud is two-fold:
+The goal of exposing Neutron LBaaS v2 in IBM Blue Box Cloud is two-fold:

  * to provide a consistent LBaaS API as we approach Octavia integration, and
  * to provide a short-term solution for customers who need LBaaS.